 The Corsair K70 RGB was a nearly perfect keyboard, featuring a sleek design, authentic Cherry MX switches and a colorful array of rainbow backlights.
 After a few years of fine-tuning the design, Corsair has released the K70 RGB Mk.2, and the company's efforts paid off.

 Beautiful, functional and innovative, the K70 RGB Mk.2 has something for everyone.
-At $180, it's one of the most expensive gaming keyboards on the market, and that's admittedly going to be a deal breaker for some buyers.
+At $180, it's one of the most expensive gaming keyboards on the market, and that's admittedly going to be a deal breaker for some buyers (even with a discount from our Corsair coupon codes).
 But with a durable chassis and high-quality mechanical switches, this is one of the best mechanical keyboards and an investment that could keep you gaming for many years.

 Unless you're specifically holding out for Corsair's upcoming line of wireless mechanical gaming keyboards, it's hard to imagine a better peripheral than the K70 RGB.